icsharpcode/NullabilityInference/README.md

 ## Tips+Tricks:

  * The inference tool will only add/remove `?` annotations on nullable reference types.
+It can also add the `[NotNullWhen]` attribute.
 It will never touch your code in any other way.
    * Existing `?` annotations on nullable reference types are discarded and inferred again from scratch.
  * Unconstrained generic types are not reference types, and thus will never be annotated by the tool.
  * The inference tool will not introduce any of the [advanced nullability attributes](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.codeanalysis).